eProsima/Integration-Service-docs/README.md

 # eProsima Integration Service
 ![http://www.eprosima.com](https://encrypted-tbn3.gstatic.com/images?q=tbn:ANd9GcSd0PDlVz1U_7MgdTe0FRIWD0Jc9_YH-gGi0ZpLkr-qgCI6ZEoJZ5GBqQ)

-eProsima Integration Services is a library and an utility based on Fast RTPS for making communication bridges between different systems, services and protocols.
-With the Integration Service the user can create parametric communication bridges between applications.
-At the same time, it is able to perform some transformations over the messages such as customized routing, mapping between input and output attributes or data modification.
+*eProsima Integration Service* is a library based on *Fast RTPS* for creating parameterized communication bridges between different systems, services and protocols.
+It is also able to perform transformations over the messages such as customized routing and mapping between input and output attributes or data modification.

-Some of the possibilities offered by the Integration Services are:
+The main features of *Integration Service* are:

--    Connections for jumping from topics which are running on different domains.
+-   Connects two different domains.
--    Adapters for mapping the attributes from types with different IDL definitions.
+-   Mapping between different data types.
--    User-defined operations over the circulating messages.
+-   User-defined operations over the received messages.
--    Communication with others environments, as ROS2.
+-   Communication with others environments, like *ROS2*.

 <p align="center"> <img src="docs/IS-main.png" alt="Default behaviour"/> </p>